Harshit3211/wp-calypso/test/e2e/docs/writing_tests.md

 As referenced in the [Style Guide](style-guide-playwright.md#Tests), there should only be one top-level `describe` block in a spec file.

-Using the `DataHelper.createSuiteTitle` function, define a name for the overall suite:
+Using the `DataHelper.createSuiteTitle` function, define a short, descriptive name for the overall suite:

 ```typescript
 describe( DataHelper.createSuiteTitle( 'Feature' ), function () {} );